Acceleration of particles in Einstein-Maxwell-dilaton black holes: Center-of-mass energy for collisions in Kaluza-Klein spacetime

 Clearly, when $L_1$ or $L_2$ takes the critical angular momentum $L_c=\frac{2\mu}{\sqrt{1-\nu^2}}$, the CM energy $E^{KK}_{CM}$ will be unlimited, which means that the particles can collide with arbitrarily high CM energy at the horizon.
 We expect that, in the case $\nu=0$, the CM energy (\ref{3c}) in the background of a Kaluza-Klein black hole should reduce to the one in the background of a Kerr black hole.
-After some calculations, we obtain the CM energy is exactly consistent with that of \cite{1} in the case $\nu=0$.
+After some calculations, we find that the CM energy is exactly consistent with that of \cite{1} in the case $\nu=0$.

-We plot $\dot{r}^2$ and $E^{KK}_{CM}$ in Fig.\ref{1} and Fig.\ref{2}, from which we can see that there exists a critical angular momentum $L_c=\frac{2\mu}{\sqrt{1-\nu^2}}$ for the geodesics of particle to reach the horizon.
+We plot $\dot{r}^2$ and $E^{KK}_{CM}$ in Fig.~\ref{1} and Fig.~\ref{2}, from which we can see that there exists a critical angular momentum $L_c=\frac{2\mu}{\sqrt{1-\nu^2}}$ for the geodesics of particle to reach the horizon.
 If $L>L_c$, the geodesics never reach the horizon.
 On the other hand, if the angular momentum is too small, the particle will fall into the black hole and the CM energy for the collision is limited.
-However, when $L_1$ or $L_2$ takes the angular momentum $L=\frac{2\mu}{\sqrt{1-\nu^2}}$, the CM energy is unlimited with no restrictions on the angular momentum per unit mass $\frac{J}{M}$ of the black hole.
-As a result, it may provide a unique probe to the Planck-scale physics.
+However, when $L_1$ or $L_2$ takes the angular momentum $L=\frac{2\mu}{\sqrt{1-\nu^2}}$, the CM energy is unlimited.
+As a result, it may provide a unique probe for Planck-scale physics.